JonathanSchubert/irrGrid-regGrid-interpolation/README.md

 # irrGrid-regGrid-interpolation
-Tiny code snipped of interpolation between a regular grid and an irregular grid
+Tiny code snipped for the interpolation of values available on a regular grid to an irregular grid.